Table of Contents

 - There are essentially no safety concerns with this exercise as long as you move the weight in a controlled fashion.

 - Barbell row – there are several ways to perform this movement, click here for a video demonstrating Pendlay rows

 - Dumbbell row – for a potentially better and more useful way to perform these, click here

-- Chest-supported row – note that the chest is touching a pad
+- Chest-supported row – note that the chest is braced against a pad

 - Click here for a video showing seated rows with bands

 - For general barbell rows and Pendlay rows take approximately a shoulder width stance or slightly narrower.
 Grip the bar a little outside the width of your stance.
 You can try different stance and grip widths and see what feels best.